tequeter/dryspec/README.md

 # LeanSDD

-## Discussion
+## Agile specifications

 The specifications are a golden guardrail for the AI dev agent that would otherwise get lost during the implementation phase.

 Good specifications:

-- Must be concise, short, and dense: AI tends to be overly verbose and that's not required for a decent coder model.
+- Must be DRY, concise, short, and dense: AI tends to be overly verbose and that's not required for a decent coder model.
 Huge specifications eat up the context, are harder to maintain, and produce little value.
 - Must not leave room for architectural improvisation.
 Yet must not be over-specified (see previous point) - good coding models will handle minor decisions properly without having everything written down prior.
-- Must be DRY: duplicated information is harder to keep consistent when updating the spec.
 - Must be made of loosely coupled files loaded into the LLM's context as needed.
 Each file must have high cohesion.
 - Must distinguish internal semantics (error types, conditions) from external presentation such as UX vernacular.
 - Must include sparse, high-signal, canonical test cases to complement the concise prose.
 - Must have a size limit on each file to force concision, test sparseness, and module cohesion.
 - Must not produce incremental "specification patches" (neither as a "notes" chapter nor as extra files).
 They will become outdated quickly and bloat the LLM context.
 Instead, refactor destructively the existing specifications as required, without losing existing detail.
+Their history is forever available through Git.

 The workflows and the specifications must be optimized for the incremental changes that come with agile practices, rather than clinging to the obsolete waterfall model.

-Existing practice (SpecKit, BMAD, ...) seems to focus on the wrong problems: how to create more text (input specs, various lessons learned post-implementation,  ...) and shovel it around.
-It's just a busywork trap, creating more structure instead of better structure.
-They completely miss the point of having lean and DRY specifications that can evolve ahead of the code.

-OpenSpec is interesting but spends a lot of effort & tokens duplicating what Git already does well, while it falls short of specifying what goes in the specifications and critiquing the end result for coherency.
+See also [Existing SDD Frameworks](FAQ.md#existing-sdd-frameworks).

 ## Specification layers